About a year ago, I have written an article on one of Synology's great apps, the Snapshot and Replication tool.

 * Two separate NAS devices that are both Docker and SR capable (LAN or remotely) * Access to your DNS and potential reverse proxy configuration (depending how your BW instance is configured) * Running BW instance * (optional) Portainer for Docker container managment

-Links throughout this article will show you how to configure BW and set up SR so I will not focus on those but rather a simple walk through how to perform a DR switch.
+Links throughout this article will show you how to configure BW and set up SR so I will not focus on those but rather a simple walk of how to perform a DR switch.

 Main production side